 - The USR3510/USR803510 3G cellular gateway supports functionality common to most 2G gateways, allowing duplication of the 2G gateway’s required operation.

-- Backward Compatibility — System software that works with 2G cellular modems or gateways typically won’t need replacement when upgrading the devices to 3G.
+- Backward Compatibility — System software that works with 2G cellular modems or gateways typically won’t need replacement when upgrading the devices to 3G or 4G.

-- Flexible Installation — Durable, easy to mount, industrial aluminum housings.
+- Flexible Installation — Durable, easy to mount, industrial aluminum and steel housings.

 - Cellular Sales & Engineering — project developer assistance available from USR.